 This course is a culmination course in entrepreneurship.
 This course covers such topics as business planning, pricing, credit management, government regulation, and legal concerns.
 Business ethics and the crucial role and importance of management and leadership are also covered.

-This course provides opportunities for real life experiences in an operational restaurant or related business and builds on the skills and techniques covered in previous courses.
+This course provides opportunities for real life experiences in foodservice business and builds on the skills and techniques covered in previous courses.
 In the course, students apply the skills they have learned in practical ways to real-world situations.
-Students gain hands-on experience in the kitchen that mirrors their future work in the industry while developing necessary career skills.
+Students gain hands-on experience in the kitchen that mirrors their future work in the industry and develops the skills necessary for a culinary career.
 Immersion in a work environment also allows students to develop industry contacts and build working relationships.

 25 hours per week on campus